-Submit this Certification Form and a Copy of the Completed CCR No Later than July 1, 2007
+\\Submit this Certification Form and a Copy of the Completed CCR No Later than July 1, 2007\\

-System Name: PWSID: CO0 The community water system named above hereby confirms that its consumer confidence report has been distributed to customers (or appropriate notices of availability have been given).
+System Name: \\\\\\ PWSID: CO0\\\\\ The community water system named above hereby confirms that its consumer confidence report has been distributed to customers (or appropriate notices of availability have been given).
 Further, the system certifies that the information contained in the report is correct and consistent with the compliance monitoring data previously submitted to the Colorado Department of Public Health and Environment.
-Certified by: (Please print name) Title: Phone Number: Date: Signature: Check all Items That Apply: CCR was distributed by: □ Mailing, or Direct delivery by Direct Delivery Waivers The system serves 500 or fewer persons and provided notice to their customers by mail, door-to-door delivery or by posting in an appropriate location that the report is available upon request (attach a list of locations). □ Mail Direct Delivery by Posting in appropriate locations (attach a list of locations) The system serves less than 10,000 persons and qualifies for a direct delivery waiver and has completed all of the following requirements: □ Published the reports in the following newspaper(s) on ; and □ Informed the customers that the reports would not be mailed in the following manner: ; and on □ Made the reports available to the public upon request "Good faith" Efforts To reach non-bill paying consumers the system: □ Posted the CCR on the Internet at http://www. □ Mailed the CCR to postal patrons within the service area (attach a list of zip codes used) □ Published CCR in local newspaper (attach copy) □ Posted the CCR in public places (attach a list of locations) Delivered of multiple copies to single bill addresses serving several persons (such as: apartments, businesses, and large private employers)

-Using the CCR for Public Notification Requirements for System Violations (i.e., Secondary Fluoride MCL)
+Certified by: (Please print name)

+Title: Number: Signatı Ire: Check all Items That Apply: Tas distributed by: Mailing, or Direct delivery by Direct Delivery Waivers stem serves 500 or fewer persons and provided notice to their customers by mail, door-to-door delivery of propriate location that the report is available upon request (attach a list of locations).
+Mail Direct Delivery by Posting in appropriate locations (attach a list of locations) or by posting in an The sy stem serves less than 10,000 persons and qualifies for a direct delivery waiver and has completed all of t he following rec uirements: Published the reports in the following newspaper(s) Informed the customers that the reports would not be mailed in the following manner: on; and Made the reports available to the public upon request "Good faith" Efforts coordyname Enterts Posted the CCR on the Internet at http://www Mailed the CCR to postal patrons within the service area (attach a list of zip codes used) Published CCR in local newspaper (attach copy) Posted the CCR in public places (attach a list of locations) Delivered of multiple copies to single bill addresses serving several persons (such as: apartments, busin private employers) nesses, and large Using the CCR for Public Notification Requirements for System Violations (i.e., Secondary Fluoride MCL L)
-The system is using the CCR to fulfill Public Notification requirements for the following system violations: List the violation(s):

-Mail to: CDPHE-WQCD ATTN: CADM-CCR 4300 Cherry Creek Drive South Denver, CO 80246-1530
+- The system is using the CCR to fulfill Public Notification requirements for the following system violations: List the violation(s): - Mail to: CDPHE-WQCD ATTN: CADM-CCR 4300 Cherry Creek Drive South Denver, CO 80246-1530